-Use the LED located on the front (towards the top) of the power supply to read the condition of the power supply.
-Table 3-2 shows the LED status and the power supply condition the LED status indicates.
+The LED located on the front (towards the top) of the power supply indicates the condition of the power supply.
+Table 3-2 lists the conditions the LED indicates.

-Table 3-2 LED Status and Power Supply Condition

-LED Status Power Supply Condition Indicated Off This indicates that the power supply is not receiving AC power.
+Table 3-2 2 LED Status and Power Supply Condition LED Status Power Supply Condition Indicated Off This indicates that the power supply is not receiving AC power.
 Possible causes: the system is not plugged in correctly or a electrical fuse has blown.
-Amber This indicates a fault condition for one of the following reasons: - The voltage limit has been exceeded. - The temperature limit has been exceeded. - The current limit has been exceeded.
+Amber This indicates fault condition for one of the following reasons: - The voltage limit has been exceeded. - The temperature limit has been exceeded. - The current limit has been exceeded.
 Blinking green The power supply is receiving AC power, but the main primary DC power has not yet activated.
 Green The power supply is operating properly.